 Can I use LawTrades if I only need one of those agreements listed above?

 Absolutely.
-That’s a comprehensive list of what most corporations are in need of after filing their articles of incorporation.
+That’s a comprehensive list of documents for company incorporation which most corporations are in need of after filing their articles of incorporation.
 For example, if your company is interested in having your bylaws drafted then we can help you with just that.

 Talk to a LawTrades Expert email@example.com (646) 781-7197